-From May 6, 2011, though Feb.
-27, 2012, The Sowers say that they deposited over $295,000 in earnings.
+From May 6, 2011, through Feb.
+27, 2012, the Sowers say that they deposited over $295,000 in earnings.
 They made 36 separate transactions, each totaling under $10,000.
-During that period the federal government is claiming that the Sowers receipts, from their farmers market sales, came to just over $320,000.
+During that period, the federal government is claiming that the Sowers receipts, from their farmer’s market sales, came to just over $320,000.
 And that’s where the trouble begins.

 In February of this year, the Sowers earned over $10,000 from their farmers market sales.
 When they went to deposit the money they learned they would be required to fill out paperwork at the bank.
 This paperwork would then be submitted to the federal government for review.

 The Sowers decided it wasn’t worth the time and hassle and opted to roll some of their deposit over until the next month.
 After all it was their hard-earned money, why should the government be able to tell them how much they can or can’t deposit into their own account?
 The Feds had no warrant, no reason to suspect the Sowers were involved in terrorist activities and no reason to suspect that they were laundering money.
 But thanks to the “Bank Secrecy Act” that was passed shortly after 9/11, none of that seems to matter.
 In fact, it seems the Feds can do just about anything they want with your money.